namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

 ### Explore DigiTax Nigeria API reference

-For a great dev experience, the endpoints in the [API reference](/reference) are interactive.
+For a great developer experience, the endpoints in the [DigiTax Nigeria API reference](/reference) are interactive.

-Once you're set up in the DigiTax Dashboard, you'll get your sandbox/ LIVE **X-API-Key** to use for authorization.
+Once you're set up in the DigiTax Dashboard, you can generate a sandbox/ LIVE **X-API-Key** for authorization.

 Explore the API endpoints [here](/reference)

+***

 Welcome to the Less Taxing solution - DigiTax.